jimbobbennett/smart-garden-ornaments/README.md

 # Smart Garden Ornaments

-*Ever wanted to track things happening in your garden and neighborhood using smart garden ornaments?
+*Ever wanted to track things happening in your garden, neighborhood or school using smart garden ornaments?
 Now you can using BBC micro:bits and a cloud-based IoT service.*

 ![A bird box in a tree with a micro bit visible inside](./images/smart-garden-ornament-birdbox.png)